We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Spent weeks deliberating about a multi-color bedding scheme?
 Garnet Hill’s range of rich hues can help you turn that technicolor dream into a reality.
 They’ve got a ton of fun, bold colors — and you can buy each bedding piece individually.

-Cons: Garnet Hill’sshipping is expensive and generally takes forever.
+Possible drawback: Garnet Hill’s shipping is expensive and generally takes forever.

 Guys, the top sheet snaps right on to the duvet cover, so the sheets don’t get wrangled up while you sleep and you never have to spend more than 30 seconds making the bed in the morning.
 We’re honestly not sure why this feature isn’t standard on every sheet set ever.